-CPW intensively monitors annual adult female survival and winter fawn survival in 5 mule deer herds known as Intensive Mule Deer Monitoring Areas.
-Adult male survival is also monitored in 2 of the 5 herds.
-These herds were selected to ecologically and geographically represent mule deer west of Interstate-25.
-Survival rates from these herds are used to produce a statewide average survival rate and for deer population modeling purposes.
+CPW intensively monitors annual adult female survival and winter fawn survival in five mule deer herds known as Intensive Mule Deer Monitoring Areas.
+Adult male survival is also monitored in two of the five herds.
+These herds were selected to ecologically and geographically represent mule deer west of I-25.
+Survival rates from these herds are used to produce a statewide average survival rate and are used in deer population models.

 Colorado's statewide mule deer population has been in a long-term decline.
-The statewide average adult female (>2 years) survival rate is approximately 83%.
-Using statewide averages for fawn:doe ratios and over-winter fawn survival this 83% average adult female survival rate causes a decline when used in CPW's population models (Appendix II).
+The current statewide average adult female (>2 years) survival rate is approximately 83% and the average adult female survival rate that would cause a statewide decline generated from CPW's population models is approximately 83% (Appendix I).
 Therefore, any additional adult female mortality will accelerate the declining trend, which means any increase in CWD prevalence will adversely affect the population.
-Since eradication of CWD is unrealistic, Colorado must accept some level of additive adult female mortality caused by CWD that will contribute to the statewide population decline until statewide average vital rates improve.
-Each individual deer population performs differently because fawn:doe ratios, fawn survival, and biological and environmental factors differ in each herd.
+Since eradication of CWD is unrealistic, Colorado must accept some level of additive adult female mortality caused by CWD that will contribute to the population decline until statewide average vital rates improve.